jiricekcz/test-train-split-cli/README.md

 # Test Train Split CLI
 ## Abstract
 This program is a python based CLI that should assist in spliting protein datasets into multiple groups while minimalizing data leakage.
-It can achieve this using a combination of different methods for classifying similarity between chains and methods for spliting the chains based on that information.
+It achieves this by using a combination of different methods for classifying similarities between chains and splitting the chains based on that information.

 ## Code structure